How to reduce the bathroom water usage

 For more details and specifications, clicking on the valve image below will direct you to the product on Amazon…

-Another solution that popped up by just having a closer look was that we could adjust the sink water flow rate by just adjusting the hot and cold water flow valves.
+Another solution that popped up by just having a closer look was that we could adjust the sink water flow rate though the valves.

 Old faucet models run on average of around 15 liters of water per minute while a standard aerator can reduce the water usage to as little as 6 litters per minute.

-Water saving tap aerators can reduce the water consumption even further and due to their low cost and easy installation are most definitely a water saving method to have in consideration.
+Water saving tap aerators can reduce the water consumption even further and due to their low cost and easy installation they are most definitely a water saving method to have in consideration.

 We have installed a water saving tap aerator and the results speak by themselves